v-rgrace/Viva/Viva/learning/configure-sharepoint-content-source.md

 The site URL provided by the knowledge admin where the Learning App Content Repository resides needs to belong to the central location where your Microsoft 365 subscription was originally provisioned.

-Linked folders linked in the repository must also belong to the central location.
+Linked folders in the repository must also belong to the central location.
 This restriction conforms to data residency requirements.

 If you encounter issues with content, refer to the [Manage Providers Configuration](/viva/learning/use-tabs#manage-providers-configuration) export log for detailed summaries of successful and failed content ingestions.